Other aviation suppliers

 1. Heat Tolerance Testing

-Suppliers must provide third-party certification for continuous operation at 50°C+ (e.g., Goldhofer's tractors use desert-grade hydraulics).
+Suppliers should provide third-party certification for continuous operation at 50°C+ (e.g. desert-grade hydraulics in heavy tractors).

 2. Throughput Alignment

-Screening systems like Rapiscan's must match GCC hubs' peak flows (e.g., DXB's 250+ flights/hour).
+Screening and processing systems must match Gulf hubs' peak flows.

 3. Local Maintenance Footprint